 More TensionTemporary FixReplacement Tension WheelTension Wheel I have an old Stanley 110 block plane which used to belong to my father.
 I can remember him buying it in the early 1970s.
 With house moves and things over the years parts of it got lost.
 Importantly the blade and tension wheel went missing.
 The blade was fairly easy to replace but the the tension wheel was another matter.
 I have tried to order the part from Stanley but never had any luck.
-In fact ordering spare parts for tool can in itself be a cause of tension as they often do not follow up on orders.
+In fact ordering spare parts for tools can be a cause of tension as they often do not follow up on orders.
 In the interim I managed to make a tension wheel from a large flat washer and a quarter twenty bolt secured with a couple of square nuts.
 The old adage of temporary becoming permanent comes into focus.
 This has in fact served me well for quite a number of years.
-I always wanted to replace the temporary repair with a real one.
-As is often the case you get a bee in your bonnet so I decided to see if I could order a tension wheel online.
-It cam as quite a shock that I would have to pay over $50 Australian dollars for the part from the US.
-I am a member of the Australian woodworking forums which has a n active buy and sell section.
-The is a guy who sells s lot of planes so I sent him a message asking where I might buy the part.
+However I always wanted to replace the temporary repair with a real one.
+As is often the case you get a bee in your bonnet, so I decided to see if I could order a tension wheel online.
+It came as quite a shock that I would have to pay over $50 Australian dollars for the part from the US.
+Luckily I am a member of the Australian woodworking forums which has an active buy and sell section.
+There is a guy who regularly sells s lot of planes so I sent him a direct message asking where I might buy the part.
 He very generously offered to send me the part for postage only.
-The Stanley No 110 and the tension wheel are now happily working together .
+The Stanley No 110 and the tension wheel are now happily working together.
 In the end my [...]

 Pen on the LathePen Blanks Preparing Pen BlanksPen Making Pen Making is interesting as you can make nice pens with what amounts to fine timber veneers.
 Using relatively small amounts of timber great results can be achieved.
 Typically a timber blank somewhere between 15mm square to 25mm square will suffice.
 It's a great way to use up offcuts and scraps The pen on the lathe picture shows a completed pen which has a celery top pine veneer Phyllocladus aspleniifolius.
 I also used some applewood which does look quite similar in colour.
 The last picture features some fish tail oak Neorites.
 This is a darker timber but proved a little troublesome when turning.
 I have tried to stabilise it with this superglue.
 I usually glue the brass tubes which reside in the timber blanks with five minute two part epoxy.
 However this time I decided to use up some old regular epoxy , this usually cures in 24 hours.
 This time around a week later the glue had not set causing me quite bit of grief.
 I had to use superglue to to reinforce the two part epoxy.
 Even then when I was squaring up the ends some of the brass tubes worked loose.
 A lesson learnt in penmaking dont use old two part epoxy.
 I have managed to get on and make the pens.